kpapagiannopoulos/trg_assignment/README.md

 14.	argocd app sync my-python-app
 15.	echo "Deployment process completed."

 This is a simple bash script I would use.
-In order to automate it more I would use helm:
+In order to automate it more I would use helm.